gammasoft71/xtd/docs/internal/xtd_forms_explanations.md

 There are several methods that allow you to draw and manipulate a design whether in memory, in a control or even in an image.

-Here are the factories that allow to create an objett graphics :
+Here are the factories that allow to create an object graphics :
 * xtd::forms::control::create_graphics : Creates the xtd::drawing::graphics for the control.
 * xtd::drawing::image::create_graphics : Creates the xtd::drawing::graphics for the image.
 * xtd::forms::screen::create_graphics : Creates the xtd::drawing::graphics for the screen.